 When toggle between day mode and night mode, the application changes its styles dynamically.
 Let’s say they are a “light” version of the theme and a “dark” version theme.
 The “light” theme uses different sets of colors, fonts, and styles than the “dark” version.
 We can use React Context to toggle between these two versions.

-2. Create a folder called context in the src folder (src folder is the default folder created with vite.js/ create-react-app )
+folder is the default folder created with vite.js/ create-react-app ) - Create

 import React from 'react';